IoT Protocols Overview And How To Choose The Best IoT Protocol

 LTE-M

 LTE-M stands for Long-Term Evolution for Machines, which is a low-power wide area network using radio frequency waves for M2M (Machine to Machine) and Internet of Things (IoT) applications.
-Backed and developed by 3GPP, LTE-M provides a perfect narrow-bandwidth mobile communication solution to enable devices such as sensors, actuators, regulators, and other industrial devices to transmit data while ensuring relatively less power consumption and high signal penetration.
+Backed and developed by 3GPP, LTE-M provides a perfect narrow-bandwidth mobile communication solution to enable IoT devices such as smart sensors, actuators, regulators, and industrial Cellular gateway devices to transmit data while ensuring relatively less power consumption and high signal penetration.

 LoRaWAN